zinzloun/THM_WriteUP/RTM_Capstone/README.md

 	-------------------------------------------------------------------------------
 	Administrator            it.support

-Using the newly created  user we can RDP to corpdc.
+Using the newly created  user we can RDP to corpdc server:

 #### Flags submission
-We can submit flags 7 and 8
+We can submit flags 7 and 8.

 I know from PingCastle report that a AD forest is in place:

 	Reachable domain: bank.thereserve.loc